yangoliver/yangoliver.github.io/_posts/2015/2015-09-09-pitfalls-of-TSC-usage.md

    TSC usage will cause software porting bugs cross various x86 platforms or different hypervisors.
    Leverage syscall or vsyscall will make software portable, especially for Virtualization environment.

-2. If you have to use it, you must understand the risks from hardware, OS kernel, hypervisors.
+2. If you have to use it, please make your application "TSC-resilient".

    Use it for debugging, but never use rdtsc in functional area.

    As we mentioned above, Linux kernel also had hard time to handle it until today.
 If possible, learn from Linux code first.
    Perf measurement and debug facility might be only usable cases, but be prepare for handling various conner cases and software porting problems.

-   Please make sure you can write a "TSC-resilient" application, which make sure your application still can behave correctly when TSC value is wrong.
+   Understand the risks from hardware, OS kernel, hypervisors.
+Write a "TSC-resilient" application, which make sure your application still can behave correctly when TSC value is wrong.